KALYANKUMAR13/assignments-ai/part-2/README.md

 Scaling at 60% leaves 40% headroom so new pods are ready before existing ones saturate. `minReplicas: 2` ensures a single pod failure never causes a full outage.

+### Resource Request and Limits:
+#### CPU
+CPU limits are deliberately omitted.
+CPU is a compressible resource — when a container exceeds its request, the kernel throttles it rather than killing it.
+This throttling is silent and shows up as p99 latency spikes rather than errors, making it one of the hardest performance problems to diagnose in Kubernetes.

+Setting a CPU limit caps burst capacity for no safety gain.
+The CPU request is what matters — it guarantees the container gets its share of the node and drives the scheduler's placement decisions.
+We rely on the HPA to scale out under load rather than artificially throttling pods that could otherwise use available CPU.

+#### MEMORY
+Memory is non-compressible.
+A container that exceeds its memory limit is OOMKilled immediately, which is the correct behaviour — a fast restart is better than a pod slowly degrading the node or starving neighbours.

+1. **Load testing in staging** — simulate realistic traffic patterns to observe actual CPU and memory consumption under peak load.
+This gives a measured baseline rather than a guess.

+2. **KRR (Kubernetes Resource Recommender)** — run KRR against your cluster after load testing.
+It analyses historical Prometheus metrics and recommends precise request values per container, removing the guesswork.

+3. **VPA (Vertical Pod Autoscaler)**  — VPA can automate resource adjustments but introduces a known problem: it restarts pods to apply new resource values, and pods end up running with different limits at the same time.
+This makes behaviour inconsistent across replicas and complicates debugging.
+For this reason VPA is useful in recommendation mode (updateMode: Off) alongside KRR, but not in auto mode for a latency-sensitive inference service.

+### PodDisruptionBudget
+**PodDisruptionBudget** is a built-in Kubernetes resource — no extra install needed.
+It tells Kubernetes to always keep at least 1 pod running for the `inference` app during voluntary disruptions such as node drains, cluster upgrades, or `kubectl delete pod`.

 ![alt text](image.png)